xfcui/ctMSNovelist/README.md

 ```

 Notes:
-  1、You need to download jdk11 to the fp_management directory
+	1、You need to download jdk11 to the fp_management directory.

-  2、You need to download [complete_folds_smiles_holdout_me.pkl](https://doi.org/10.5281/zenodo.13982388) and put it in the MS_DATA directory
+​	2、You need to download [complete_folds_smiles_holdout_me.pkl](https://doi.org/10.5281/zenodo.13982388) and put it in the MS_DATA directory.

-  3、You need to download the model parameter files and place them in the evaluation/weights_end directory
+​	3、You need to download the model parameter files and place them in the evaluation/weights_end directory.

 ## Dataset